Usmon Toshev: Club career

-International
+International career

-In 1994 he played two matches for the national team of Uzbekistan, in matches against teams of Tajikistan and Kyrgyzstan.
+In 1994 Toshev made two appearances for the Uzbekistan national team, in matches against teams of Tajikistan and Kyrgyzstan.

-Managerial
+Managerial career

 After completing his career as a footballer, in 2000 he was appointed head coach of the "Bukhara", which he headed until 2008.
 Under the leadership of Toshev, "Bukhara" was one of the "middle peasants" in the Highest League of Uzbekistan.
-In 2002, in parallel, he was the head coach of the national team of the Bukhara Region in football in the national student games “Universiade 2002”, which took place in Bukhara, and in which the national team of the Bukhara region became the champion.
+In 2002, in parallel, he was the head coach of the national team of the Bukhara Region in football in the national student games "Universiade 2002", which took place in Bukhara, and in which the national team of the Bukhara region became the champion.

 In 2005 he received a coaching license PRO.
 In 2006, he worked for a while at the coaching staff of the national team of Uzbekistan under the leadership of Russian coach Valery Nepomnyashchy.
 In 2008 he was temporarily the head coach of the "Nasaf".
 In 2009, he headed the "Shurtan".

 In 2009–2011 he was the head coach of the "Spartak Tashkent".
 In 2011, he worked as a manager and sports director at "Nasaf", and from May to November 2012 he headed this club.
 In 2013, he headed the "Spartak Bukhara".

 In 2014–2015, he was the head coach of the Afghan club De Maiwand Atalan, which participates in the Afghan Premier League.
 In 2017, he headed the "Andijan" club, which then participated in the First League of Uzbekistan, and at the end of the season, took 3rd place in this league.

 In 2018, for some time he headed the junior national team of Uzbekistan under 16 years old, with which he won the youth tournament of the CAFA.
 In the second half of 2018, he headed the Afghan club Tufan Herirud, with which he won the Afghan Premier League 2018.